-- Advanced degree in climate policy, energy, economics or other related fields (a PhD is highly desirable), with at least 10 years of progressive professional work experience related to climate and/or energy works in China.
+- Advanced degree in climate policy, energy, economics or other related fields, with at least 10 years of progressive professional work experience related to climate and/or energy works in China.

 - Willingness and ability to travel within China and internationally.

 Final candidates will be required to provide two writing samples.